paymill/paymill-documentation/guides/sofort/transactions.html.md

 - `checksum_type`: Needs to be set to `sofort` so that the **Checksum** will create a **Sofort Transaction**.
 - `amount`: Transaction amount as an integer, e.g. Euro cents.
 It must be the overall sum of all transaction components.
 - `currency`: Currency code for this transaction.
 For Sofort only `EUR` is allowed.
-- `billing_address` is an address object.
-More info can be found [here](https://developers.paymill.com/API/index#address-object) You must pass the following values when creating the checksum:

 - `billing_address[name]` : First and Last name of the customer.
 - `billing_address[country]` : Country of the customer in 2-letter country code according to [ISO 3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2)
 - `billing_address[street_address]`: The street address of the customer